-Deepa joined me for a chat about everything from ways to prioritize customer experience to going all-in on machine learning.
+Last year, she spoke with Paige Costello, our former Director of Product Management about everything from ways to prioritize customer experience to going all-in on machine learning.
 Short on time?
 Here are five quick takeaways:

 - To be truly customer centric, companies need to break down organizational silos, understand how to collect feedback at the right time in the right place and invest in cultural transformation.

 - To understand the voice of the customer, companies need to measure three critical points in the user experience: onboarding effort, support satisfaction and an overall net promotion score that measures relationship health.

 - It’s time for product teams to go from being revenue-led or product-led to being customer-led.
 The customer defines the problem, but it’s on you to do root-cause analysis and solve the problem with your technology.

 - When building machine learning, large generic training models aren’t always the best.
 Wootric has been able to produce better results using small datasets and building different models for different industries.

 - While there’s always room for carefully executed customer surveys, companies need to think about creative ways to harvest customer feedback from all types of customer interactions.

 If you enjoy our conversation, check out more episodes of our podcast.
 You can subscribe on iTunes, stream on Spotify or grab the RSS feed in your player of choice.
 What follows is a lightly edited transcript of the episode.